-1. INTRODUCTION
+1. Introduction

-Violence in Mexico has escalated significantly since the federal government initiated a war against organized crime.
-Specifically, violence has swollen in the local states in which the government has had clashes with the criminal organizations.
-The intentional homicide rate per 100 thousand inhabitants increased from 8 to 18 from 2007 to 2008, and since then, it has increased every year until 2011.
-Since 2006, 25,000 forced disappearances have been reported by the federal government (Human Rights Watch, 2013).
-However, up to now, the government has not recognized the existence of the internally displaced population (IDP) and there is not data to assess the magnitude of the problem neither to estimate the economic consequences of that displacement.
+Violence in Mexico has escalated significantly since the federal government initiated the war against organised crime.
+Specifically, violence has swollen in the local states in which the government has had clashes with the criminal organisations.
+The intentional homicide rate per 100 thousand inhabitants increased from 8 to 18 from 2007 to 2008 and, since then, it has increased every year until 2011.
+Since 2006, 25,000 forced disappearances have been reported by the federal government (HRW 2013).
+However, up to now, the government has not recognised the existence of the internally displaced population (IDP) and there is no data to assess the magnitude of the problem neither to estimate the economic consequences of that displacement.